xthian82/tennis-radar/README.md

 Use the settings icon to pick which tournament to follow.

 ## Calendar
 Pick a date to see match results from the selected date.
+(Up to 24 monts in the past)

+If you switch on other View, picked date will be discarded.

 Samples (Jul, 14 2019, Sep 8, 2019)